bogste/git-basics/README.md

 May the previous link prove useful to whoever might read this.

-Also, this is my first public `commit` over at GitHub.com!
+Also, this is my first public `commit` ever, over at GitHub.com!